MomciloDordevic/Milestone-Project-2/README.md

 # UX

+## User stories

+  * A user who plays the game can easily navigate to the game page.

+  * A user who plays the game can easly understand the functionality of the game is simple and easy to understand without the need for directions.

+  * A user who plays the game can challenge themselves to complete the game in the fastest time.

 ## Structure of the website

 This website is designed to be easy and user-friendly on all types of devices.
 On dektop, tablet